-Fistulated ruminants that are maintained under a holding protocol, for use in other short-term feeding trial protocols.
-Non-breeding colony of diabetic rats held for research in other protocols
+Fistulated ruminants that are maintained under a holding protocol for use in other short-term feeding trial protocols

+A non-breeding colony of diabetic rats held for research in other protocols

-Education
+3. Education

 Protocols carried out for the achievement of educational objectives.
-The purpose of the protocol is not to acquire new knowledge, rather to pass on established knowledge to others.
+The purpose of the protocol is not to acquire new knowledge but to pass on established knowledge to others.
 This would include interactive or demonstration classes in methods of animal husbandry, management, examination and treatment.